Mithgol/simteconf/README.md

 * `skipEmpty` — if `false`, empty values are possible for some configuration names (for example, if a name is followed only with spaces on the same line). **By default,** `true` (such lines are ignored).

 * `lowercase` — if `true`, the names are processed with [`.toLowerCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) when reading from the file **and** when using the methods such as `.last(name)`.
 The names become case-insensitive. **By default,** `true`.

+* `skipNames` — if contains an array of strings, then a line is ignored if its name starts with one of these strings. **By default,** `false` (each named line is remembered by simteconf).
+Know the following details:
+   * A comment (such as `# comment` or `// comment`) is also treated as a named line of the configuration file (with `#` or `//` in the line's name).
+You may pass `skipNames: ['#', '//']` to prevent simteconf from remembering comments.
+   * However, a named line which is never used later (in the parent program that called the simteconf module) also becomes ignored.
+(If its name is unknown, any named line's behaviour is the same.)
+By passing `skipNames` array you merely reduce the memory footprint of simteconf.
+   * It is not (currently) possible to pass an exhaustive list of known names to simteconf and to trade forward compatibility for error reporting.

 The constructor returns an object with the following methods: